Social Impact Database

 }

-The underlying data for the database consisted of the 342 case study documents as HTML files adhering to the same basic DOM structure.
-Accompanying each one was a metadata file with basic information including the title, submitting institution, and unit of assessment (UoA), and geographic metadata linking them to Geonames entities.
-Between one and five high-level topics and “Web of Science” journal categories assigned to each case study.
-A list of cited references in each case study and their associated bibliographic data (including journal, year of publication, document object identifier, external links).
+The underlying data was the 342 case studies, supplied as HTML files following the same basic structure.
+Each came with a metadata file holding key details — title, submitting institution, unit of assessment (UoA), and geographic metadata linking it to Geonames entities — plus between one and five high-level topics and "Web of Science" journal categories.
+Each case study also listed its cited references along with their bibliographic data (journal, year of publication, DOI, and external links).

 03 Conclusion

-The UGC RAE 2020 was delivered on time, on budget and was well received by the university.
+The UGC RAE 2020 database was delivered on time, on budget, and was well received by the university.

-Although we developed the database and application with commonly-used, open source tools and programming languages we had to compromise on some features due to the limitations and high security constraints by the university’s IT department.
-The greatest challenges were configuring the application to work on the their internally hosted server without permission to access it.
-We worked with the team in Hong Kong to overcome this, with regular meetings, despite the time differences.
+We built it with widely used, open-source tools and languages, but had to compromise on some features because of the high security constraints set by the university's IT department.
+The biggest challenge was configuring the application to run on their internally hosted server without having direct access to it.
+We worked closely with the team in Hong Kong to solve this, holding regular meetings despite the time difference.

 AndAnotherDay